DaintyJet/Armitage_Notes/README.md

   * The ```<YearMonthDay>``` is in the form of concatinated number for example 9/8/23 is ```230908```
   * Example Logfile ```~/.armitage/230908/localhost/10.0.2.4/auxiliary.log```
     * ```10.0.2.4``` can be replaced with "all"

+The Armitage Logs are jsut a list of commands and their resulting output that are sent to the Server, if there are error or event  based logging I have not seen it.

 ## Exploit Error Messages